-In rebuttal, the Complainant provided a document entitled "2011 Rebuttal Evidence for Multiple Roll #'s" that was entered as "Exhibit C3", The Complainant along with Exhibit C3 provided the following rebuttal evidence with respect to this issue:
+In rebuttal, the Complainant again requested that rebuttal arguments and evidence made on this issue are the same and are brought forward from hearing #61099.
+Therefore, the document entitled "2011 Rebuttal Evidence for Multiple Roll #'s" (hearing #61099, Exhibit C3), from that hearing was entered as evidence during this hearing.
+The Complainant along with Exhibit C3 from hearing #61099 provided the following evidence with respect to this issue and is duplicated below:

-• A number of CARB and MGB decisions in support of the use of the Income Approach to value and the methodology in deriving a cap rate.
+A number of CARB and MGB decisions in support of the use of the Income Approach to value and the methodology in deriving a cap rate.